NikeeKanekar/Employee-Calendar/README.md

 ## Application Specifications:

-i.
-Each employee has an initial time off balance of 15 days, hence 120 hours. ii.
-For calculating the total requested time off hours, weekends are considered, but public holidays are not considered. iii.
-The time off hours can range between 9 AM and 5 PM.
-Hence, the start time can at least be 9:00 and end time can max be 17:00, since it’s a 24-hour format. iv.
-In case, a time off request overlaps with existing time off, an error message is displayed.
+1. Each employee has an initial time off balance of 15 days, hence 120 hours.
+2. For calculating the total requested time off hours, weekends are considered, but public holidays are not considered.
+3. The time off hours can range between 9 AM and 5 PM.
+Hence, the start time can at least be 9:00 and end time can max be 17:00,           since it’s a 24-hour format.
+4. In case, a time off request overlaps with existing time off, an error message is displayed.

 ## Source Code Files: